ClarkCGA/UDef-ARP/README.md

 conda activate udefarp
 ```
 ## Before You Start
-### Step 1: Dowload the UDef-ARP Folder
+### Step 1: Clone or Download the UDef-ARP Folder
-Download the folder to your local directory.
+Clone the repository or download the folder to your local directory.

 ### Step 2: Open the GUI
 #### 1. Use your Python IDE to Open